Syafiq Ahmad

-Muhammad Syafiq bin Ahmad (born 28 June 1995) is a Malaysian professional footballer who plays as forward for Malaysia Super League club Johor Darul Ta'zim and the Malaysia national team.
+Muhammad Syafiq bin Ahmad (born 28 June 1995) is a Malaysian professional footballer who plays as a forward for Malaysia Super League club DPMM FC and the Malaysia national team.

 Early life

 Syafiq was born and raised in Sungai Ara in the state of Penang, Malaysia.
 As a child Syafiq represented his school, Sekolah Menengah Tunku Anum Tunku Abdul Rahman for tournaments under the age of 15 and 18.

 Club career

+Kedah Darul Aman

-Syafiq made his debut in the Malaysian League with Kedah on 20 August 2013 against LionsXII in a Malaysia Cup match.
+Syafiq made his debut in 2013 with Kedah on 20 August 2013 against LionsXII in a 2013 Malaysia Cup match.
 He came in from the bench on the 81st minute.
-His first Malaysia Premier League match is against Perlis on 24 January 2014 where Kedah won 4-1.
-On 16 May 2014, he scored his first league goal against Felda United which also the winning goal.
+His first Malaysia Premier League start is against Perlis on 24 January 2014 where Kedah won 4–1.
+On 16 May 2014, he scored his first league goal against Felda United which also was the winning goal.

+Johor Darul Ta'zim

-Syafiq signed by Johor Darul Ta'zim (JDT) on December 2017.
-He made his JDT debut in AFC Champions League preliminary round against Muangthong United on 23 January 2018.
+On 19 December 2017, Syafiq was signed by Malaysian giants Johor Darul Ta'zim in December.
+He made his debut in the 2018 AFC Champions League qualifying play-offs against Thailand club, Muangthong United on 23 January 2018.

+On 8 May 2019, Syafiq scored the only goal in the home match during the 2019 AFC Champions League group stage match against J1 League club, Kashima Antlers which give JDT the 3 points and also their first time that they have beaten a Japanese side.